ucfopen/canvasapi/CONTRIBUTING.md

 Certain statements can be omitted from the coverage report by adding `# pragma: no cover` but this should be used conservatively.
 If your tests pass and your coverage is at 100%, you're ready to [submit a pull request](https://github.com/ucfopen/canvasapi/pulls)!

 Be sure to include the issue number in the title with a pound sign in front of it (#123) so we know which issue the code is addressing.
-Point the branch at master and then submit it for review.
+Point the branch at `develop` and then submit it for review.

 ## Code Style Guidelines